 The iPad is an excellent option for those who want an awesome family tablet or those who travel a lot and need a tablet for work to complete their tasks with ease.
 You don’t want the battery to let you down and you certainly don’t want to charge your device a few times a day.
 What’s draining the battery?
-Well, the apps are usually the one to blame.
-If you are using an app for a few hours, of course that it will drain your battery, but that’s not the problem.
+Well, the apps are usually the ones to blame.
+If you are using an app for a few hours, of course, that it will drain your battery, but that’s not the problem.
 The problem is that once you are done with the application, it will still run in the background.
 We are going to show you how to see what’s draining your iPad’s battery.
 Once you see the battery eaters, you will be able to take some necessary actions.

 You may also read: How To Change The Language On iPad